Approximate Bilevel Difference Convex Programming for Bayesian Risk Markov Decision Processes: Algorithm and Analysis

-After being reduced to a single-level DCP problem, \eqref{DCP} can be solved by the convex-concave procedure (see \cite{lipp2016variations} for such procedure), wherein the concave terms are replaced by a convex upper bound.
-We employ the method of disciplined convex-concave programming (DCCP, \cite{shen2016disciplined}, with Python package available at \href{https://github.com/cvxgrp/dccp}{https://github.com/cvxgrp/dccp}), which converts a DCP problem into a disciplined convex program and subsequently into an equivalent cone program.
+After being reduced to a single-level DCP problem, \eqref{DCP} can be solved by the convex-concave procedure (see \citet{lipp2016variations} for such procedure), wherein the concave terms are replaced by a convex upper bound.
+We employ the method of disciplined convex-concave programming (DCCP, \citet{shen2016disciplined}), which converts a DCP problem into a disciplined convex program and subsequently into an equivalent cone program.
 However, one problem remains to be solved: the number of constraints in \eqref{DCP} is infinite, due to the continuous belief state.
-To tackle this problem, we take a similar approach as \cite{poupart2015approximate}.
-The main idea is to start with a finite posterior set (belief space) $\hat{\mathcal{M}}$, and then problem \eqref{DCP} can be solved efficiently by DCCP, where the posterior distribution (belief point) not in the set $\hat{\mathcal{M}}$ is replaced by some convex combination of the points in $\hat{\mathcal{M}}$.
-We then iteratively add to the posterior set new posterior distributions that are reachable from the current one and re-solve \eqref{DCP}.
+To tackle this problem, we take a similar approach as \citet{poupart2015approximate}.
+The main idea is to start with a finite posterior set (belief space) $\hat{\mathcal{M}}$, and then problem \eqref{DCP} can be solved efficiently by DCCP, where the posterior distribution (belief point) not in the set $\hat{\mathcal{M}}$ is replaced by convex combination of the points in $\hat{\mathcal{M}}$.
+We then iteratively add to the posterior set new posterior distributions that are reachable from the current set and re-solve \eqref{DCP}.
+It should be noted that the proposed approach could be extended to value iteration and policy iteration, but the analysis would be more complicated, since there would be a trade-off between the optimization (e.g. value iteration) and the belief point generation, and it could be quite tricky to decide the optimal number of steps for value iteration and optimal intervals for belief point generation.
 We formally introduce the approximate bilevel DCP algorithm in the next section.